menu

 6. Regular software updates and patching which helps to prevent vulnerabilities from being exploited.

-8. Incident response planning, meaning developing and implementing a plan to respond to cyber attacks in a timely and effective manner.
+7. Incident response planning, meaning developing and implementing a plan to respond to cyber attacks in a timely and effective manner.

-9. Regular security assessments and audits can help to identify vulnerabilities and areas for improvement, allowing organisations to address potential security gaps before they can be exploited.
+8. Regular security assessments and audits can help to identify vulnerabilities and areas for improvement, allowing organisations to address potential security gaps before they can be exploited.

-11. Third-party risk management: as financial institutions rely on third-party vendors, partners, or suppliers for various services, it is important to manage third-party risks by conducting due diligence on vendors, monitoring their security practices, and ensuring they comply with regulatory requirements.
+10. Third-party risk management: as financial institutions rely on third-party vendors, partners, or suppliers for various services, it is important to manage third-party risks by conducting due diligence on vendors, monitoring their security practices, and ensuring they comply with regulatory requirements.

-12. Compliance with regulatory requirements, ensuring financial institutions have a comprehensive cybersecurity risk management programme that includes risk assessments, controls, monitoring, and testing.
+11. Compliance with regulatory requirements, ensuring financial institutions have a comprehensive cybersecurity risk management programme that includes risk assessments, controls, monitoring, and testing.

-Cybersecurity solutions for the financial institutions:
+Cybersecurity solutions for the financial institutions

 In the constantly developing world of cyber threats, implementing robust cybersecurity solutions can help financial institutions to mitigate cyber risks.
 Cybersecurity is however not a one-off thing but rather an ongoing process, during which organisations must remain vigilant and proactive in identifying and addressing new threats as they emerge.
-Only a thorough and complex cybersecurity action plan will help financial industry protect their data and assets from cyber risk and data breaches, maintain regulatory compliance, and preserve their reputation and financial stability.

 At Future Processing we excel at proving the best cybersecurity consulting services and implementing robust cybersecurity solutions in the financial industry, to ensure our clients are ready to face the challenges of cyber threats.
 To know more, get in touch with our team.